aqiu384/megaten-fusion-tool/docs/how-to-use.md

 * http://ifs.nog.cc/fool-est.hp.infoseek.co.jp/shin_dds3/

 ## <a name="smtsj"></a>[Shin Megami Tensei: Strange Journey](https://aqiu384.github.io/megaten-fusion-tool/smtsj)
+### Cheap Password Demons
+* Passwords allow you to summon demons with stats and levels less than their default, decreasing their price and providing cheap fusion ingredients
+* Some higher-end demons like Alilat with their stats capped will overflow the max price and come out to around a couple thousand
+* Can also summon boss-exclusive demons with their corresponding passwords

 ### [Shin Megami Tensei: Strange Journey Redux](https://aqiu384.github.io/megaten-fusion-tool/smtdsj)
 * Womb of Grief added
 * New endings added for all routes
+* Password price overflow and boss-exclusives fixed

 ### Data Sources
 * https://gamefaqs.gamespot.com/ds/961651-shin-megami-tensei-strange-journey/faqs/59384